googleapis/google-cloud-ruby/google-cloud-logging/README.md

 ## Authentication

 This library uses Service Account credentials to connect to Google Cloud services.
-When running on Compute Engine the credentials will be discovered automatically.
+When running on Google Cloud Platform (GCP), including Google Compute Engine (GCE), Google Kubernetes Engine (GKE), Google App Engine (GAE), Google Cloud Functions (GCF) and Cloud Run, the credentials will be discovered automatically.
 When running on other environments the Service Account credentials can be specified by providing in several ways.